The Problem With Walking Alone – Part 1

 When I have taught these three things previously, I called them the “triune purpose” of humanity.
 That is, as people who have been saved by Christ, we have obligations to God, to lost people, and to saved people.
-You can see how nicely the three groups filter the small sample of methods for bringing glory to God (I would contend that most, or all, other potential methods would fit into these categories as well).
+You can see how nicely the three groups filter the small sampling of methods for bringing glory to God listed above.
+I would contend that most, if not all, other potential methods would fit into these categories as well.
 Given the fact that groups two and three deal with our actions toward other humans, it’s pretty easy to see the surface level problem of walking our spiritual walk alone.
 Let’s dig a little deeper, though, by looking at two specific commands from Scripture that teach of our need to involve ourselves with other humans.

 The Lost: What is the problem with walking alone?